 Local Government Act 2020

-The new Local Government Act 2020 is the most ambitious reform to the local government sector in over 30 years.
-The Act will improve local government democracy, accountability and service delivery for all Victorians.
+The Local Government Act 2020 is the most ambitious reform to the local government sector in over 30 years.
+The Act improves local government democracy, accountability and service delivery for all Victorians.

 Find out more about implementation of the Act on Engage Victoria.